 After a couple minutes of stirring, the sugar will dissolve.

-Bring to a boil for 2 minutes.
+For a slightly thicker consistency, bring the mixture to a boil for 2 minutes.
 Remove from heat and let cool completely.

 Once cooled, pour into a mason jar.
 Seal the jar and refrigerate up to one month.